buckaroo-labs/buckaroo-labs/README.md

 ## Repositories

 These repos contain tools intended primarily for my own use, but usually maintained with an eye toward making them useful to others (which includes making their purpose, implementation and usage readily understood).
 I'm happy to take suggestions and answer questions about any of them.
-If you don't have my contact info, a good way to get my attention that also keeps my inbox free of spam is to send me a buck on [ko-fi](https://ko-fi.com/heiner).
+If you don't have my contact info, a good way to get my attention that also keeps my inbox free of spam is to send me a buck on [ko-fi](https://ko-fi.com/heiner) (This shouldn't need to be said, but students at my college should absolutely not send me money under any circumstances).